Anti-Hungarian sentiment: Anti-Hungarian statements by Romanian politicians, public figures, media, and influencers

-No charges for anti-Hungarian instigation

 In May 2025, during Romania's presidential campaign, a Romanian posted a TikTok video calling for the expulsion and extermination of Transylvanian Hungarians, using extreme hate speech and cursing words towards Hungarians, calling them repeatedly Bozgors (a curse word used by Romanians against Hungarians).
 Sándor Tamás, the Hungarian president of Covasna County Council, filed a complaint under Article 369 of the Penal Code, which punishes public incitement to hatred or discrimination.
 However, prosecutors in Tulcea County dismissed the case, claiming the outburst was merely “sarcasm” and posed no social danger.
 They justified this by referencing the Perinçek v.
 Switzerland case, arguing it fell under free expression, although the two cases had nothing in common (Doğu Perinçek did not instigate against Armenians, did not call for their expulsion or extermination; he just declared that the Armenian genocide from 1915 to 1917 did not exist).
 Despite acknowledging procedural errors, authorities closed the case without charges, highlighting a double standard in handling anti-Hungarian hate speech.